YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 ### Headless, power on RPi Zero
 Success!
-* Put SD Card into RPi Zero, using an extension cable for easier access and to improve life of micro SD Card
+* Put SD Card into RPi Zero, using an extension cable for easier access and to improve life of micro SD Card and RPi Zero
-* Put power micro USB into PWR IN USB slot
+* Put power adaptor micro USB into PWR IN USB slot
 * Plugged in 12.75 Raspberry Pi Power adapter into mains
 * Led, green light flashed on and off for a while, assuming during RPi OS boot sequence,
 * Led, green light is permanently on after a while